Josef Mysliveček: Biography

 Mysliveček's first opera, Semiramide, was performed at Bergamo in 1766 (there is no evidence that a putative production at Parma of an opera titled Medea ever took place).
-His Il Bellerofonte was a great success in Naples after its first performance at the Teatro San Carlo on 20 January 1767, and it led to a number of commissions from Italian theaters.
+His Il Bellerofonte was a great success in Naples after its first performance at the Teatro di San Carlo on 20 January 1767, and it led to a number of commissions from Italian theaters.
 Ever after, his productions would almost always feature first-rate singers in the leading roles.
 Almost all of his operas were successful until a disastrous production of Armida that took place at the Teatro alla Scala in Milan for the carnival season of 1780.
 One of the many honors that came to him for his talents as a composer of opera was a commission to provide the music for the opening of a new opera theater in Pavia in 1773 (his first setting of Metastasio's libretto Demetrio).

 Other than a reputation for promiscuity recorded in the Mozart correspondence, nothing is known of Mysliveček's love life.
 The composer never married, and no names of lovers are recorded.
 There is no documentation to support reports of romantic liaisons with the singers Caterina Gabrielli and Lucrezia Aguiari; no mention of love affairs with these singers pre-dates the publication of the fifth edition of the Grove Dictionary of Music and Musicians (1954).

 Financially irresponsible throughout his life, he died destitute in Rome in 1781.
 He is buried in the church of San Lorenzo in Lucina, where a memorial placed by latter-day Czech admirers can be seen.
 No trace has ever been found of a memorial in marble supposedly erected shortly after his death by James Hugh Smith Barry, a wealthy English student of Mysliveček who paid for his funeral expenses.